fmind/mlops-python-package/README.md

   targets:
     KIND: ParquetReader
     path: data/targets.parquet
-  serializer:
-    KIND: JoblibModelSerializer
-    path: models/model.joblib
 ```

-This config file instructs the program to start a `TrainingJob` with 3 parameters:
+This config file instructs the program to start a `TrainingJob` with 2 parameters:
 - `inputs`: dataset that contains the model inputs
 - `targets`: dataset that contains the model target
-- `serializer`: output path to the model artifact

-You can find all the parameters of your program in the `src/[package]/jobs.py`.
+You can find all the parameters of your program in the `src/[package]/jobs/*.py` files.

+You can also print the full schema supported by this package using `poetry run bikes --schema`.

 ## Execution